atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 ![console in csb](images/console-log.png)

-Let's finish collecting all the essential bits of data into variables.
+Let's finish this process by collecting all the essential bits of data into individual variables.

 ```js
 // label position variables